jhlink/reactnd-project-readable-starter/README.md

 2. All posts are listed at the root.
 3. Root list page has sort mechanism
 4. Root list page has AddPost
-6. Root list page has edit/delete functions for each post.
-8. A mechanism for deleting posts and comments exists.
-Clicking the button/link correctly removes the post/comment from list view and makes post inaccessible at its URL.
+-- 8. Clicking the button/link correctly removes the post/comment from list view and makes post inaccessible at its URL.
 When a user goes to a deleted post’s URL, a 404 page is displayed.

 Stretch Goals
 -- Replace Immutability-Helper and lodash with Facebook's Immutable.js